chulhongsung/Time-Series-Library/README.md

-This library is built upon TSLib, an open-source library for implementing benchmarks.
+This library is built upon TSLib, an open-source library for implementing benchmarks of ''Non-Parametric Time-series Forecasting with Global and Local Standardization''.
 In particular, our implementation focuses on the long-term forecasting task and analysis of standardization strategies.